 The Polaris Vega XT optical tracker now supports both TCP and UDP network communication methods.
 Selectable through the API, the addition of UDP provides users with a better option for wireless host communications in time-sensitive applications.

 Exceptional Measurement Accuracy

 The Polaris Vega XT delivers volumetric accuracy to 0.12 mm RMS with minimal noise.
-Track instruments with total confidence; hardware characterization and factory calibration optimize accuracy for measurements that are highly repeatable and reliable.
+Track tools with total confidence; hardware characterization, and factory calibration optimizes accuracy for measurements that are highly repeatable and reliable.

 |Data Communication||Gigabit Ethernet|

 |Communication Protocol||TCP, UDP (NEW)|

 |Dimensions (L x W x H)||591 x 103 x 106 mm|